simov/markdown-viewer/firefox.md

 Go to the Advanced Options page for the extension and enable the `http://localhost` origin (note that port is omitted).

-Run the above JavaScript file with Node.js and navigate to `http://localhost:8000` in Firefox.
+Run the above JavaScript file using Node.js and navigate to `http://localhost:8000` in Firefox.

-Note that you can use any other host name set in your `hosts` file that resolves to localhost:
+You can use any other host name configured in your `hosts` file that resolves to localhost:

 ```hosts
 127.0.0.1    ssd
 ```

-Then you only need to enable that origin `http://ssd` in the Advanced Options page.
+Then you only need to enable that origin `http://ssd` in the Advanced Options page as well.

-The above script can be run on system startup with SystemD or any other service manager.
+The above script can be run on system startup using SystemD or any other service manager.

 ---